alexander-kastil/m365-copilot/demos/readme.md

 # Developing Agents and Copilots for Microsoft 365

-This workshop is designed to provide a hands-on experience for developers to learn how to develop Plugins and Connectors for Copilot for Microsoft 365 as well as Custom Engine Agents using the Teams AI Library.
+This workshop is designed to provide a hands-on experience for developers to learn how to develop Plugins and Connectors for Copilot for Microsoft 365 as well as Agents using the Teams AI Library.
 It also prepares for the following Applied Skills:

 - MS-4010: Build plugins and connectors for Copilot for Microsoft 365

 Introduction to Developing Agents and Copilots for Microsoft 365:
 This module provides an overview of the Microsoft 365 platform and the Copilot for Microsoft 365 ecosystem.
 It introduces basic concepts like Generative AI, Large Language Models (LLMs) and Semantic Index.
-Finally it covers the Fundamentals of Microsoft Copilot Extensibility and guides you in choosing a development path.
+Finally, it covers the Fundamentals of Microsoft Copilot Extensibility and guides you in choosing a development path.

 Craft effective prompts for Microsoft Copilot for Microsoft 365:
 In this module, you’ll explore various prompting techniques to effectively interact with Microsoft Copilot for Microsoft 365.
 You’ll learn how to summarize, create, draft, edit, and transform content using Copilot.
 Additionally, the module covers how to ask questions and analyze content with Copilot for Microsoft 365.
 You’ll also learn how to use Copilot for Microsoft 365 in Office Apps.